fitnr/censusname/readme.md

 Files must have two fields: `name` and `cumulative_frequency`.
 By default, the package expects comma-delimited files, buy you can pass in `csv.DictReader` arguments with the paramenter `csv_args`.

-The `cumulative_frequency` field should be calculated based on ascending frequency, and should be a floating point number between from 0 to 100.
+The `cumulative_frequency` field should be calculated based on ascending frequency, and should be a number between from 0 to and some maximum - see the discussion of `max_frequencies` below.

 By default, the name generator looks at separate lists of male and female names.
 You can specify lists for arbitrary groupings of names.
 Let's say you have name distribution data for two provinces in Spain.
 In Spain, two surnames are used: the paternal and maternal, so you have four files total for surnames, as well as general files for male and female first names.